SloWayyy/Zappy/client/README.md

 # Zappy - Graphical Client

-## Description
+## Introduction

-This is the graphical client for the Zappy project.
-It is written in C++ and uses the Raylib library.
+This is the graphical client of the Zappy project.
+It is written in C++ with the Raylib library for Graphical User Interface.

+The aim of this part of the project is to provide a graphical interface to the user in order to play the game.

 ## How to execute the client